 Protect Duty, once made law, would require venue operators to consider the risk of a terrorist attack, take proportionate and reasonable measures to prepare for, and protect the public from, such an attack.
 Measures could include increased physical security, staff training, incident response plans and regular practice exercises for staff on what to do during an attack.

-Marble Arch London BID will be working with our member venues to ensure they are fully briefed and able to respond to the consultation.
+Marble Arch London BID is working with our members to ensure they are fully briefed and able to respond to the consultation.

 To which spaces and venues would the new Protect Duty apply?

 A publicly accessible location (PAL) is defined as any place to which the public or any section of the public has access, on payment or otherwise, as of right or by virtue of express or implied permission.
 Publicly accessible locations include a host of everyday venues and spaces, including, but not limited to:

 - high streets

 - medical centres and hospitals

 - places of worship